ecombee28/EMDB/README.md

 # Languages and Frameworks used

 I used the Next.js framework to build this application.
+The application is also connected to a MySQL database which allows the user to create a user account.
+Other technologies used where HTML, CSS, and TMDB API for all the movie content.
 It is also fully mobile responsive.

 # Things I learned